 (...) a clear structural framework that helps people reason about content.

 IA is based on users' expectations of: - how the world is organized, - which items belong to others, - what actions are connected to labels, - what we suspect under categories, - which should be more comprehensive, and what is a detail.
 We cannot put every piece of information on the same level.
 It would be so messy that it would be impossible to find anything.
 Information on the website needs to have its order, and web creators have to find out what is the best, the most intuitive way for users to navigate through the website structure and how to organize it.

 Information Architecture analogy

-Imagine this scenario: You live in Birmingham and want to go to your favorite restaurant in London.
+Imagine this scenario: You live in Birmingham and want to visit your favorite restaurant in London.
 Of course, the opportunity to jump the rabbit hole or create a magic portal like Dr. Strange to teleport you there directly remains in the realm of fantasy.
 You have to go through several points to reach your destination.
-If your restaurant is were your wanted information on the website, you would have to choose, for instance, this possible path:
+If your restaurant is where your wanted information on the website, you would have to choose, for instance, this possible path:

 Home at Birmingham → Railway Station at Birmingham → Railway Station at London → Subway Station at London → Restaurant

 In the form of IA, those points would be labels or categories that you would have to choose in a specific order to find what you need.
 Here's an example of working on IA from a web perspective.
 You're designing an eCommerce website that sells pet care items.
 How do you decide where to put "cat litter" in the navigation?
 Should it be in the navigation bar under the label 'Cat,' 'Cleanliness,' or 'Hygiene'?
 In a dropdown menu?
 The sidebar?
 Its page?
 These questions are all part of IA.